NethermindEth/ansible-scripts/README.md

 - [ ] Change the `group_vars/all` user to any other user with sudo permissions e.g. `root`, `ubuntu`.

-- [ ] Create a new SSH key for the user.
+- [ ] Create a new SSH key for the user or use the existing ones instead.

 > **_NOTE:_** We are using 100 KDF rounds here.
 Decrypting a key with `-a 100` parameter will take ~1.5sec each time during ssh.